-- Parents have access to Elmhurst School's e-safety policy on Elmhurst School website and can request a paper copy from Elmhurst School office. - Parents will be informed that pupils will be provided with supervised Internet access. - Parents and pupils will be asked to sign and return a consent form.
-Periodically Elmhurst School runs e-safety information meetings for parents, which may involve an external speaker, in order to raise their awareness of e-safety matters and help them develop their children's safe use of the Internet.
-Copies of template agreements for children and parents are found in Appendix 3 of this policy.
+- Parents have access to Elmhurst School's e-safety policy on Elmhurst School website and can request a paper copy from Elmhurst School office. - Parents will be informed that pupils will be provided with supervised Internet access. - Parents and pupils will be asked to sign and return a consent form. - Periodically the school runs e-safety information meetings for parents, which may involve an external speaker, in order to raise their awareness of e-safety matters and help them develop their children's safe use of the Internet.
+The school is aware of the need to communicate regularly with parents, carers and guardians about the importance of children being safe online whilst outside of school. - Copies of template agreements for children and parents are found in Appendix 3 of this policy.

-- 12) Assessing the risks of Internet Use and Management of filtering In common with other media such as magazines, books and video, some material available via the Internet is unsuitable for pupils.
+12) Assessing the risks of Internet Use and Management of filtering

+- Governors (Education Directors) liaise with school leaders to ensure that all relevant staff have an awareness and understanding of the filtering systems in place and that they are managed effectively. - In common with other media such as magazines, books and video, some material available via the Internet is unsuitable for pupils.
 Elmhurst School will take all reasonable precautions to ensure that users access only appropriate material.
-However, due to the international scale and linked nature of Internet content, it is not possible to guarantee that unsuitable material will never appear on a school computer. - Methods to identify, assess and minimise risks will be reviewed regularly.
-The head will ensure that the Internet policy is implemented and compliance with the policy monitored. - Elmhurst School will work in partnership with parents, the DfE and our Internet

-Service Provider to ensure systems to protect pupils are reviewed and improved. • Elmhurst School will ensure that appropriate IT filters and monitoring procedures are in place to safeguard children from potentially harmful and inappropriate material online without unreasonable 'overblocking'.
+However, due to the international scale and linked nature of Internet content, it is not possible to guarantee that unsuitable material will never appear on a school computer. - Methods to identify, assess and minimise risks will be reviewed regularly. - The head will ensure that the Internet policy is implemented and compliance with the policy monitored. - Elmhurst School will work in partnership with parents, the DfE and our Internet Service Provider to ensure systems to protect pupils are reviewed and improved. - Elmhurst School will ensure that appropriate IT filters and monitoring procedures are in place to safeguard children from potentially harmful and inappropriate material online without unreasonable 'overblocking'.